Electrical stimulation for the pelvic floor

 When electrical stimulation is applied to the body, it creates a flow or current of electrically charged particles, which in turn creates physiological changes in the tissue through which the charge flows.
 Therefore if you apply electrical stimulation to the pelvic floor muscles, you can create changes in these muscles.

 Pelvic floor electrical stimulation is usually a pulsed “bi-directional and biphasic” current.
 This means that charged particles move in one direction, drop to zero, and then change direction.
-This type of current reduces the chance of skin irritation.
+This type of current reduces the chance of skin and tissue irritation.

 Research suggests that electrical stimulation can: